avishah3/avishah3.github.io/README.md

 <br>

 ## Current Interests
-3D Reconstruction, Diffusion Models, Gaussian Splatting, Pose Estimation
+3D Reconstruction, 3D Pose Estimation, Diffusion Models, Gaussian Splatting

+### 3D Reconstruction of NBA Plays
+Building program that takes broadcast footage of an NBA play and reconstructs the 3D scene in Blender with accurate pose animations and real-world scaling.
+This leverages novel transformer-based 3D pose estimation, optical flow, depth estimation, and homography.
+(10% completed)

 ### Pose Estimaton for Automatic Video Creation
-Building a program that automatically selects and edits a <a href="https://x.com/ari_fararooy/status/1604536193227427841" target="_blank">series of photos into a video</a>, utilizing web scraping, pose estimation, computer vision, image segmentation, and generative diffusion models for inpainting.
+Building a program that automatically creates a <a href="https://x.com/ari_fararooy/status/1604536193227427841" target="_blank">player animation sequence</a> using pose matching and depth estimation.
+Input = 3D target animation in Blender, dataset of images, and config parameters.
+Output = repositioned/rescaled image sequence imported into After Effects.
+(90% completed - video breakdown coming soon)

 <br>